When you think about order confirmation emails, you probably picture a boring email that shares your order receipt.

 With ShipBob, you can also subscribe to order updates to have tracking sent directly to your email.

-Plus, with the Alloy and ShipBob integration, you can build customised workflows between any of your favourite ecommerce tools (i.e. Shopify, BigCommerce, MailChimp, etc.).
+Plus, with the Alloy and ShipBob integration, you can build customized workflows between any of your favorite ecommerce tools (i.e. Shopify, BigCommerce, MailChimp, etc.).
 Cut back on time you spend manually updating workflows by connecting this integration.

 Ready to streamline your shipping?
-Get started with ShipBob by requesting a fulfilment quote below.
+Get started with ShipBob by requesting a fulfillment quote below.